-- 1. The increase in cash flow ratio was mainly due to the fact that billings made towards the end of 2015 were collected within the terms of payment. - 2.
-The increase in cash reinvestment ratio was mainly due to the increase in income before tax and cash flow from operating activities. - Remedy for Cash Deficit and Liquidity Analysis None. - 3.
-Cash Flow Analysis for the Coming Year(2016)
+- 1. The increase in cash flow ratio was mainly due to the fact that billings made towards the end of 2016 were collected within the terms of payment. - 2.
+The increase in cash flow adequacy ratio was mainly due to the increase in net cash flow from operating activity in the past 5 years. - 3.
+The increase in cash reinvestment ratio was mainly due to the increase in income before tax and cash flow from operating activities. - 2.
+Remedy for Cash Deficit and Liquidity Analysis None. - 3.
+Cash Flow Analysis for the Coming Year(2017)

-Cash and Cash Equivalents, Beginning of Year Operating Activities Estimated Cash Outflow(Inflow) from Investing and Financing Activities (Deficit) Leverage of Cash Surplus (Deficit) (-) (2) (3) Investment Plans Financing Plans 1,495,223 (342,209) (283,064) 1,436,078 None None iv.
+Beginning of Year Cash Flow from Operating Activities Estimated Cash Outflow(Inflow) from Investing and Financing Activities Cash Surplus (Deficit) (1)+(2)-(3) Leverage of Cash Surplus (Deficit) (1) (2) (3) Investment Plans Financing Plans 2,553,478 466,842 (120,000) 2,900,320 None None iv.
 Major Capital Expenditure Items v.
 Investment Policy in Last Year, Main Causes for Profits or Losses, Improvement Plans and the Investment Plans for the Coming Year